 - drink alcohol very often, or drink a lot of alcohol in the short term ("binge" drinking)

 - have any other medical conditions

 - are pregnant or plan to become pregnant.
-It is unknown if GLYXAMBI will harm your unborn baby.
+GLYXAMBI may harm your unborn baby.
 Tell your doctor right away if you become pregnant during treatment with GLYXAMBI

 - are breastfeeding, or planning to breastfeed.
 GLYXAMBI may pass into your breast milk and may harm your baby.
 Do not breastfeed while taking GLYXAMBI